-There are two types of couscous, the north African fine granules and the way larger Israeli Couscous granules.
+There are two types of couscous, the north African fine granules, and the way larger Israeli Couscous granules.
 I have never tasted or tried to cook with the Israeli version since it’s not that common in Europe so I can’t tell you anything about this one.
-In India you can get hold of the fine north African couscous variation.
-However it’s a bit over prized in India, which I feel shouldn’t be the case since Couscous is just durum semolina rolled into granules.
+In India, you can get hold of the fine North African couscous variation.
+However, it’s a bit overpriced in India, which I feel shouldn’t be the case since Couscous is just durum semolina rolled into granules.

 Today I am just going to do this by introducing you to a new concept of using commonly available Indian ingredients with couscous.
-Obviously the recipe better be killer or I wouldn’t take the trouble clicking nice pictures to tempt you.
-It’s a quick and easy recipe perfect during long hot summer days.
-The Couscous Paneer Salad with lemon dressing can be cooled in the fridge before you indulge it, at least that’s what i do these days.
+Obviously, the recipe better is killer or I wouldn’t take the trouble clicking nice pictures to tempt you.
+It’s a quick and easy recipe perfect for long hot summer days.
+The Couscous Paneer Salad with lemon dressing can be cooled in the fridge before you indulge it, at least that’s what I do these days.

-I feel if you can afford Couscous then go for it.
-It’s a great change from our common rice and bread diet and a diet with various food ingredients can only benefit your health in the long run.
-Also couscous tastes great and you can use it in so many ways and I will certainly post more couscous recipes here in the future.
+couscous is a great change from our common rice and bread diet and a diet with various food ingredients can only benefit your health in the long run.
+Also, couscous tastes great and you can use it in so many ways and I will certainly post more couscous recipes here in the future.

 - 2 medium sized Garlic pods chopped

 - 300 milliliter Water

 - 1 Lime